 My articles about walking have appeared in publications such as The Walrus, The Economist, the Globe and Mail, enRoute, Spacing, Cottage Life, Canadian Business, Ottawa Magazine, explore and Canadian Geographic, where I worked as the managing editor/acting editor.
 As part of the Born to Walk project, I’m also pursuing collaborations with storytellers who work in other fields, including film, visual art, music, radio and digital design.
 Because everybody walks … sometimes.

-But I don’t have a one-track mind.
-My past includes stints at the helm of other magazines (unlimited, Alberta Views), rabble-rousing in the alternative press (Vue Weekly, alternet.org), daily newspaper reporting in Atlantic Canada, and about a decade as a wire service sports writer, covering the Toronto Blue Jays and Edmonton Oilers for Associated Press and Canadian Press.
-Today, my freelance writing and editing takes me throughout North America and beyond, and when I’m not walking, I follow my generalist’s curiosity: luxury airplanes, trendy neighbourhoods, media criticism, adventure travel and more.
+I currently work as a writer at Carleton University — my office overlooks a gorgeous set of rapids on Ottawa’s Rideau River — and my past includes stints at the helm of several magazines (unlimited, Alberta Views), rabble-rousing in the alternative press (Vue Weekly, alternet.org), daily newspaper reporting in Atlantic Canada, and about a decade as a wire service sports writer, covering the Toronto Blue Jays and Edmonton Oilers for Associated Press and Canadian Press.
+Today, my freelance writing and editing takes me throughout North America, Europe and beyond, and when I’m not walking or paddling, I follow my generalist’s curiosity: luxury airplanes, trendy neighbourhoods, media criticism, adventure travel and more.

 danrubin at sympatico.ca

-For additional rights inquiries about the book, please contact Martha Magor Webb at Anne McDermid & Associates: martha at mcdermidagency.com.
+For additional rights inquiries about Born to Walk, please contact Martha Magor Webb at Anne McDermid & Associates: martha at mcdermidagency.com.